 Note that the women were not asked to make nutritional changes as part of their program, and that probably explains the lack of change.
 But keep this in mind when you look at the rest of the results.

-(And by the way, if you’re a 60+ woman — or anyone else — reading this, and you’re frustrated by seeing no body composition changes despite hard work in the gym, check out our Lean Eating coaching program.
+(And by the way, if you’re a 60+ woman — or anyone else — reading this, and you’re frustrated by seeing no body composition changes despite hard work in the gym, check out our PN Coaching Program.
 We might be able to help.)

 They may not have experienced changes in body composition, but the women in the exercise group did get stronger.